instantX-research/InstantID/README.md

 <img src='assets/applications.png'>

 ## Release
-- [2024/07/18] 🔥 We are training InstantID for Kolor, and the model requires significant computational power, which is currently in the process of iteration.
-The latest checkpoint results are referenced in [kolor](#kolor).
+- [2024/07/18] 🔥 We are training InstantID for [Kolors](https://huggingface.co/Kwai-Kolors/Kolors-diffusers).
+The weight requires significant computational power, which is currently in the process of iteration.
+After the model training is completed, it will be open-sourced.
+The latest checkpoint results are referenced in [Kolors](#kolor).
 - [2024/04/03] 🔥 We release our recent work [InstantStyle](https://github.com/InstantStyle/InstantStyle) for style transfer, compatible with InstantID!
 - [2024/02/01] 🔥 We have supported LCM acceleration and Multi-ControlNets on our [Huggingface Spaces Demo](https://huggingface.co/spaces/InstantX/InstantID)!
 Our depth estimator is supported by [Depth-Anything](https://github.com/LiheYoung/Depth-Anything).
 - [2024/01/31] 🔥 [OneDiff](https://github.com/siliconflow/onediff?tab=readme-ov-file#easy-to-use) now supports accelerated inference for InstantID, check [this](https://github.com/siliconflow/onediff/blob/main/benchmarks/instant_id.py) for details!